Skip to content

 ISO 22301 is suitable for all organisations, large or small, from any sector.
 It is especially relevant to organisations which operate in high-risk environments such as finance, telecommunications, transport and the public sector, where the ability to continue operating is vital for both the organisation itself as well as its customers and stakeholders.

-• A common framework, based on international good practice, through which to effectively manage business continuity,
+• Provides a common framework, based on international good practice, for the effectively management of business continuity,

-• Improvements in the organisation’s resilience when faced with disruptions,
+• Improves in a preventive way the organisation’s resilience when faced with disruptions,

-• A well-practised method of restoring an organisation’s ability to deliver crucial products and/ or services to an agreed level and timeframe following a disruption,
+• Provides a tested and well-practised method of restoring an organisation’s ability to deliver basic products and/ or services to an agreed level and timeframe following a disruption,

-• Protection and enhancement of the organisation’s reputation and brand,
+• Protects and enhances the organisation’s reputation and brand,

-• It provides a competitive advantage by opening new markets and helping an organisation win new business,
+• Provides a competitive advantage by opening new markets and helping an organisation win new business,

 Forest Stewardship Council (FSC)